Copado Quick Start - Version Control & User Stories

 - In the Deployment flow click ''Manage Branches'' and then click ''Recalculate''.
 All Environments will be marked as In Sync, since the branches in Git have been created from master and there are no committed changes yet.

 - Create a Project and select the Main Release Flow as the project’s Deployment Flow.
 The project allows you to group user stories, sprints and releases.
 User stories that belong to the project will be deployed following the Org path of the deployment flow.

 - Create a User Story linked to an Org Credential of one of the lower environments of the deployment flow.
 The user story in Copado allows you to track, commit, test and deploy metadata for specific business requirements.

-- In the user story click ''Commit Files'' and select some metadata components that have been recently modified and that have not been deployed yet.
+- In the user story click ''Commit Changes'' and select some metadata components that have been recently modified and that have not been deployed yet.
 (If you do not find newly created metadata, click the Refresh Cache link).
-Then click “Commit Files” and when finished you are redirected to the user story.
+Then click “Commit Changes” and when finished you are redirected to the user story.

 - The “User Story Selections” section of the user story layout displays the list of the committed metadata components.
 For a commit to be successful, the committed metadata must have changes.

 - Check the "Promote and Deploy" checkbox in the user story.
 Copado will create a promotion record and deploy the user story metadata to the target environment.
 Scroll to the User Story promotions related list.
 Click on the promotion name to open the Promotion page.